PSergio984/CEIT-Library/ROLE_MANAGEMENT_GUIDE.md

 **Important Notes:**

 -   Only students (not librarians/admins) can be assigned to batches
--   Maximum 5 students per batch
+-   Exactly 5 students per batch
 -   One batch per date (no conflicts)
 -   Batches are for scheduled duty shifts, not permanent role changes